bfelger/bfelger.github.io/pages/resurrecting-rom/topic-01-cpp.md

 The longer, longer answer is "that's the wrong question" (I'll explain).

-This is an undertaking I've made many times over the years, many project, with varying results.
-And as someone who's been programming in both C and C++ for over 24 years, I consider myself enough of a grognard to have a rigid, dogmatic opinion of outsized self-importance on the issue.
+This is an undertaking I've made many times over the years, with many projects, and with varying results.
+And as someone who's been programming in both C and C++ for over 24 years, I consider myself enough of a grognard to have a rigid, dogmatic opinions of outsized self-importance on their relative merits.

 Before porting ROM (or any legacy C project) to C++, you need to be able to answer these questions:
 1. What am I hoping to gain by porting from C to C++?